urao/CC13.x/CC13_Cheat_Sheet.md

-## Cheat sheet to run useful commands on CC13.x deployment cluster
+## Cheat sheet to run useful commands on CC13.x deployed cluster
 #### Tested on Redhat 7.6 ES + RHOSP13 + CN 5.x

-1) Below are some of the useful commands
+1. Below are some of the useful commands
 ```
 /var/log/contrail_cloud/*         << Log location on undercloud VM
 /var/log/contrail_cloud/*         << Ansible logs on Jumphost